WPTT/WPThemeReview/.github/CONTRIBUTING.md

 ## Writing and running unit tests

-The most important thing when writing sniffs intended for the theme review, is to have ample example code.
+The most important thing when writing sniffs intended for the theme review standard, is to have ample example code.
 This makes writing sniffs a lot easier, because you can test against the given examples.

 If you want to run the unit tests, and you installed the dependencies using `composer`, you can now run `composer run-tests` (or `composer run-script run-tests`), which will run the test suite.